 - Don't look for people to blame, especially if it was you!

-- Find ways to show people you were listening last time – remember stuff about them.
+- Find ways to show people you were listening to them last time – remember stuff about them.

 - Lob in the odd compliment (it has to be sincere).